USEPA/power-profiler/prep/README.md

     * `egridSubregionMapUrl: string`
 *	New link to eGRID summary table
     * `egridSummaryTablesUrl: string`
+* New link to the Power Profiler Historical Data
+    * Update in drupal
+    * Check SideBar.vue for the link
+* New link to the Power Profiler Methodology
+    * Update in drupal
+    * Check SideBar.vue for the link
 *	Updates to the following numerical constants:
     *	CO2 metric tons sequestered annually per urban tree planted and allowed to grow for 10 years
         *	`carbonSequesteredByTree: float`